 The nature of the suspension on the Atrack makes ventilation come naturally.
 Without resorting to suspended mesh (that can catch brush and create dead space), the minimalist suspension of the Atrack places a solid centimeter or two between your back and the pack material.
 The access zipper rests right behind your back, but it doesn't touch your back.
 We loved being able to work hard on a hot day, literally jump in a stream with this pack, and come out cooled off, with bone dry gear and a fast-drying suspension that didn't hold onto water.

 It would be difficult to build a fully submersible and durable pack like this without making it pretty heavy.
 The thick, durable nylon, TIZIP duffel zipper, and metal frame all add up to a heavy pack, but you get functionality that no other pack can provide.
 To cut some weight, you can remove the modular compression straps, but you would sacrifice the excellent external carrying options this pack provides.
-If you don't need the extreme durability or waterproofing, check out the similarly comfortable, but much lighter-for-its-volume REI Co-op Traverse 35.

 During our months of testing, we used the Atrack for hiking, biking, scrambling, bushwhacking, swimming, and pack rafting.
 The external straps make it easy to carry all sorts of bulky gear without closing up access to the main compartment.
 Because the access to the main compartment is against your back, and there are 6 straps running across the back of the pack, it's easy to carry gear for almost any activity.
 Even when carrying skis A-frame style, you can easily unzip the main zipper and get into the pack.